Race and genetics: Genetic basis for race

 Much scientific research has been organized around the question of whether or not there is genetic basis for race.
 In Luigi Luca Cavalli-Sforza's book (circa 1994) "The History and Geography of Human Genes" he writes, "From a scientific point of view, the concept of race has failed to obtain any consensus; none is likely, given the gradual variation in existence.
 It may be objected that the racial stereotypes have a consistency that allows even the layman to classify individuals.
 However, the major stereotypes, all based on skin color, hair color and form, and facial traits, reflect superficial differences that are not confirmed by deeper analysis with more reliable genetic traits and whose origin dates from recent evolution mostly under the effect of climate and perhaps sexual selection".

+A 2015 review article concludes that with advances in detecting and dating admixture (mixing of groups), there is more evidence that admixture between populations has occurred throughout human history.
+Genetic differences between races are generally correlated to geographic distance.

 In 2018 geneticist David Reich reaffirmed the conclusion that the traditional views which assert a biological basis for race are wrong:

 Today, many people assume that humans can be grouped biologically into "primeval" groups, corresponding to our notion of "races"...
 But this long-held view about "race" has just in the last years been proven wrong.